- Many users have reported encountering the iCloud sync pending error message.

 - Click on the Uninstall button.

-- Once the app is removed, install it again and check if the problem is still there
+- Once the app is removed, install it again and check if the iCloud sync pending error is still there.

 7. Change to a specific password for iCloud for Windows app